sadhiqali/AI-Product-Manager/AI for Business.md

 Companies should look at AI through the lens of business capabilities rather than technologies

 ## AI can broadly support three important business needs
 - Automating Business process
 - Gaining insights through data analysis
-- engaging with customers and employees
+- Engaging with customers and employees

 ## Top Challenges for AI initiatives
 - Implementation Challenges